Skip to Content

 How can loud noise damage my hearing?
 To understand NIHL, it’s important to understand how normal hearing functions.
 Sound waves enter the ear and travel through the ear canal to the eardrum, causing it to vibrate.

 These vibrations are transmitted through the ossicles in the middle ear to the cochlea in the inner ear, where hair cells convert them into electrical signals sent to the brain.
-When these hair cells become damaged, such as by loud and persistent noises, the signal is interrupted and our hearing suffers.

 Causes of noise-induced hearing loss

-Both continuous or sudden intense noise can lead to the deterioration of the delicate structures in the ear.
+This can occur in various settings, including workplaces with heavy machinery, concerts, and even through personal audio devices like headphones.
+Both continuous and sudden, intense noise can lead to the deterioration of the delicate structures in the ear.

 Is noise-induced hearing loss permanent?